-Are you planning – or have you planned over the winter – a tropical vacation and trip to the beach?
-So many people in New England, where I now live, head to Florida for April (Spring) vacation that when I lived in Florida I dreaded that month.
-With the state overrun by tourists, Disney World would sometimes have to close it’s gates when filled to capacity – and that’s a big place!
-My sister-in-law and her family would come stay at Hotel Carter (my house) and drag us to the attractions which we had visited too many times already, and force us to spend money we didn’t have.
+Are you planning – or have you planned over the winter – a Florida vacation and trip to the beach?
+So many people in New England, where I now live, head to Florida for April (spring) vacation that when I lived in Florida I dreaded that month.
+With the state overrun by tourists, Disney World would sometimes have to close it’s gates because it was filled to capacity – and that’s a big place!

 April is a great time to stay at the beach too.
 The water may be too cool for locals who are used to the 80 degree summer water temperature, but northerners would most likely love the ocean water.
 Being around a beautiful beach is more my idea of a vacation than standing in long lines, with millions of other people at Disney World, so my vacation would take place at a beach.
 (And Disney, Universal Studios, etc. are centrally located so you can always take a day trip there.)